-The Greater Rome Convention & Visitors Bureau (GRCVB) released their 2015 Annual Report on Tourism and the statistics are strong for Floyd County.
-The report shows an upward trend with an increase of more than 37.81 % in tourism spending throughout the county since 2005.
+The Georgia’s Rome Office of Tourism released their 2018 Annual Report and the statistics are strong for Floyd County.
+The report shows an upward trend with an increase of more than 5.9% year over year increase in tourism spending throughout the county.

-The bureau reports a study from the U.S. Travel Association shows tourists spent $138,760,000 in Floyd County during 2014, the most recent year that results are available.
+The tourism office reports a study from the U.S. Travel Association shows tourists spent $158,850,000 ($435,205 per day) in Floyd County during 2017, the most recent year that results are available.
 Each Floyd County household would need to be taxed an additional $311 per year to replace taxes generated by tourism economic activity.
-Additionally, the tourism industry supported 1,262 jobs throughout the service and hospitality industries.
-Travelers to Rome and Floyd County generated $4.97 million in state tax revenue and $4.09 million in local tax revenue.
+Additionally, the tourism industry supported 1,409 jobs throughout the service and hospitality industries.
+Travelers to Rome and Floyd County generated $6.44 million in state tax revenue and $4.60 million in local tax revenue.

-Events with the most economic impact in 2015 included the Wings Over North Georgia Air Show, Counterpoint Music & Arts Festival, Filming of ABC-TV Kingmakers, Jehovah’s Witness Conference and multiple tournaments including the USATF Region 4 Jr Olympic Track & Field, USTA Georgia Adult League Championships and USTA Georgia Bowl National Level 3 Tournament.
+Events with the most economic impact in 2018 included the Wings Over North Georgia Air Show, Jehovah’s Witness Conference and multiple tournaments including the USATF Region 4 Jr Olympic Track & Field, USTA Georgia Adult League Championships and USTA Georgia Bowl National Level 3 Tournament.